HuskyHacks/O-Course/README.md

 # O-Course
-A simple web application vulnerability lab made for the HackerOne Veterans day event
+A simple web application vulnerability lab made for the HackerOne Veterans Day event

 # Warning
 **This is an intentionally vulnerable application!
 Do not host this on an internet facing server!**